miyoujia/BingWallpaper/README.md

 ### 1.you can clone the code and use eclipse to run it

-### 2.if you install jre, you can just download release.jar(Rlease/release.jar) and click it
+### 2.if you install jre, you can just download release.jar(Rlease/release.jar) and click it , or use "java -jar release.jar" to run it

 ---